11 January 2022

 As a general rule, discovery is only obtainable from persons properly joined as parties to a substantive ongoing action.

 Information from third parties is generally only obtainable by summoning those third parties to attend as witnesses to produce documents pursuant to a subpoena duces tecum.

-1. The applicant has a good, arguable case that he or she was the victim of wrongdoing;
+- the applicant has a good, arguable case that they were the victim of wrongdoing;

-An application to the Court for a Norwich Pharmacal order may be made during the course of ongoing proceedings, or by a prospective plaintiff prior to its initiation of substantive proceedings.
+An application to the court for a Norwich Pharmacal order may be made during the course of ongoing proceedings, or by a prospective plaintiff prior to its initiation of substantive proceedings.
 The disclosure ordered pursuant to a Norwich Pharmacal order may take any form.
-Usually, such disclosure will take the form of production of documents, but it may also include providing affidavits, answering interrogatories or attending Court to give oral evidence.

 Alternatives to Discovery Mechanisms

-The legal system in Jersey provides for discovery mechanisms to identify potentially relevant documents, as described at 5.1 above.
-In addition to discovery mechanisms, evidence for use in litigation is also developed and admitted onto the court record by way of witness testimony in the form of sworn affidavits deposed by witnesses, to which documentary evidence may be exhibited in the form of an "exhibit" to an affidavit.
+The legal system in Jersey provides for discovery mechanisms to identify potentially relevant documents, as described in 5.1 Discovery and Civil Cases.
+In addition to discovery mechanisms, evidence for use in litigation is also developed and admitted onto the court record by way of witness testimony in the form of sworn affidavits deposed by witnesses, to which documentary evidence may be exhibited in the form of an “exhibit” to an affidavit.